Tuplanolla/dez/README.md

 Currently, the authors of this project are

-* Jukka Räbinä, who works on the `fungus` submodule in the Faculty of Information Technology at the University of Jyväskylä, and
+* Jukka Räbinä, who works on the `truffle` submodule in the Faculty of Information Technology at the University of Jyväskylä, and
 * Sampsa Kiiskinen, who works on all the other parts in the Faculty of Information Technology at the University of Jyväskylä.